HUST-NingKang-Lab/ONN4ARG/README.md

 ```

 ## Usage:
-- predict.sh Single_FASTA_fileprefix
+- `predict.sh Single_FASTA_fileprefix`
-- run.sh Multiple_FASTA_filename
+- `run.sh Multiple_FASTA_filename`

-The program will take "FASTA_fileprefix.fasta" as input and store the predicted annotations in "FASTA_fileprefix.out".
+The program will take `FASTA_fileprefix.fasta` as input and store the predicted annotations in "FASTA_fileprefix.out".
 Note that only one sequence is supported in the input FASTA file.
-If you have multiple sequences in a single FASTA file, please consider using `run.sh`
+If you have multiple sequences in a single FASTA file, please use `run.sh`.

 ## Developers